Dear friends, reproach me not for what I do,

 The core of Robinson’s philosophy is the belief that man’s highest duty is to develop his best attributes as fully as possible.
 Success is measured by the intensity and integrity of his struggle; failure consists only in a lack of effort.
 Robinson was most interested in people who had either failed spiritually, or who seemed failures to the world but had really succeeded in gaining spiritual wisdom.

-Note – I owe the brief biography to the site”American Poems.”
+Note – I owe my summary of Robinson’s life to the brief biography at”American Poems.”
 The entry on Robinson can be found in full here.